-Professor Rose will be available to lecture at two campuses in the Fall 2015/Spring 2016 .
+Professor Blee will be available to lecture at two campuses in the Spring and Fall of 2017.
 ESS will cover travel expenses and honorarium, and the host department is asked to furnish food, lodging, and related expenses.
-Departments wishing to host Professor Rose should submit a brief application providing the following information:
+Departments wishing to host Professor Blee should submit a brief application providing the following information:

-- a short explanation of why you would like to have Professor Rose to come to your campus;
+- a short explanation of why you would like to have Professor Blee to come to your campus;

 - the intended audience for the lecture, e.g., undergraduate and/or graduate students, disciplines involved, whether the larger student body or general public would be invited;